BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - tipi.build A New C++ Package Manager - Damien Buhl
   - Reproducible Developer Environments in C++ - Michael Price
   - The Surprising Complexity of Formatting Ranges in Cpp - Barry Revzin
+  - How to Use C++ Dependency Injection to Write Maintainable Software - Francesco Zoffoli
+  - Cross-Building Strategies in the Age of C++ Package Managers - Luis Caro Campos
 - [Education & Coaching](Education%20%26%20Coaching.md)
   - Reviewing Beginners' C++ Code - Patrice Roy
   - Back to Basics: The C++ Core Guidelines - Rainer Grimm